wwylele/3ds-save-tool/DISA.md

 ## General Rule
  - All fields are little-endian
+ - All "padding" fields can contain random data from uninitialized memory unless marked as "?" or otherwise stated.
  - " :thinking: " is put next to unfinished/unconfirmed thing

 ## Overview of a Save file